 Tinnitus is not a disease.
 It’s a symptom that something is wrong in the auditory system.

 This includes the ear, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound.

 Most of the time, tinnitus isn’t a sign of a serious health problem, but if it’s loud or doesn’t go away, it can cause fatigue, depression, anxiety, and problems with memory and concentration.

 Hearing Awareness Week is Australia’s annual event to raise community awareness of hearing impairment and ways to protect your hearing.

 In 2020, Hearing Awareness Week runs from 1-7 March, and World Hearing Day is on 3 March.

 Take the opportunity to give people with hearing loss a fair go.
 And remember to protect your hearing too!

 How can you check if you have a hearing problem?

-If you think that you or a loved one may have hearing problems, see your Pascoe Vale doctor at PVH Medical.
+If you think that you (or a loved one) has a hearing problem, see your Pascoe Vale doctor at PVH Medical.
 They will check your ear for any problems, such as earwax or a perforated eardrum.